imhazige/myblog/_posts/2019-11-01-another-style-of-meteor-ddp-pagination.md

 Here I want to discuss a way of page-by-page pagination support sort, condition with limited data(page size).

-- Shortly, the idea is query the page with skip and limit, so the published cursor only include the data of that page.
+- Shortly, the idea is query the page with skip and limit, only fecth the ObjectID.
+- another query is the published cursor only include the data of that page which query based on the ObjectID.
 - And there are another query to find out the total count of the query.
-- Also there are a collection to store the total count of the query and the real page index.
+- Also there are a collection to store the total count of the query , the ids and the real page index.

 ## Detail